 Director of Government and Stakeholder Relations

 Johnathan is a proud Prince Edward Islander living and working in the nation's capital.
-He completed his Bachelor of Arts in Political Science from the University of Prince Edward Island.
+He completed his Bachelor of Arts in Political Science from the University of Prince Edward Island, and is currently pursuing a Master's of Political Management at Carleton University.
 As a former Vice-President Academic & External with the UPEI Student Union, Johnathan brings two and a half years of experience with student association work to CASA.
 He also sat on CASA's Board of Directors for two consecutive years, once as Director-at-Large, Policy and once as Chair.

 Outside his education and work, Johnathan enjoys watching hockey and football, playing video games, reading, hiking, and exploring Ottawa.